-Letters and documentation concerning barring an individual will be signed by the headteacher, unless otherwise specified by the LA.
+Letters and documentation concerning barring an individual will be signed by the headteacher.

 Following formal representations being made by the parties involved, the bar will either be confirmed or removed.

 All bars will be subject to review within a reasonable timeframe.